Topic: Motivation and Engagement Programs

-Why was Motivation and Engagement chosen as a topic by the Advisory Committee?
+Why was Motivation and Engagement Programs chosen as a topic by the Advisory Committee?
 (Click for Answer)

-The Advisory Committee has chosen motivation and engagement as a topic for the CEBC because engaging families in constructive and trustworthy relationships is at the heart of effective child-welfare casework.
+The Advisory Committee has chosen Motivation and Engagement Programs as a topic for the CEBC because engaging families in constructive and trustworthy relationships is at the heart of effective child-welfare casework.
 Understanding motivation and engagement is essential to furthering child-welfare improvement efforts such as the Children and Family Services Review (CFSR) and its corresponding Program Improvement Plan (PIP).
 The Advisory Committee is committed to infusing motivation and engagement practices into all the new initiatives that have emerged.

 Chris Mathias, Director